severalnines/docs/user-guide/dashboard.rst

 	- Add a slave node connected to master A. Press enter to add more slave.

 * **Add Second Master Node**
-	- Open the add node wizard for secondary master.
+	- Opens the add node wizard for secondary master.

 * **Master B - IP/Hostname**
 	- Only available if you click *Add Second Master Node*.